113ll3/Ibmclouddocscli/enable_existing_python.md

 {: codeblock}

 * When you're prompted to verify the detected framework for the project, **Python - Flask** or **Python - Django**, reply `y`.
 * You are then prompted to **Connect to an IBM Cloud app**.
-Select either the **Generate assets, create a new IBM Cloud app and connect to it** or **Generate assets without connecting to an IBM Cloud app** options to your application.
+Select either the **Generate assets, create a new IBM Cloud app and connect to it** or **Generate assets without connecting to an IBM Cloud app** options to your app.
-* The `enable` command can also create services and bind them to your application.
+* The `enable` command can also create services and bind them to your app.
 For this basic example, reply `n`.

 See the following sample output:
 ```
 > ibmcloud dev enable
 The enable feature is currently in Beta.
 Please provide your experience and feedback at: https://ibm-cloud-tech.slack.com/messages/developer-tools/
-Only server-side applications are supported by the enable feature
+Only server-side apps are supported by the enable feature

 ?
-Python - Flask application discovered.
+Python - Flask app discovered.
 Do you want to proceed with this
 language choice? [y/n]> y